 Plan a time to meet on embarkation day

-The bigger the group, the more likely everyone will arrive at different times to the cruise terminal on embarkation day, so pick a time to meet.
+The bigger the group, the more likely everyone will arrive at different times at the cruise terminal on embarkation day, so pick a time to meet.

-It is a good idea to pick a time in late afternoon for the meet.
+It is a good idea to pick a time in the late afternoon to meet with everyone.
 Sailaway is a good time that everyone will be onboard and ready for some fun.

 Fun things to pack